 Matson completed the first phase of its program to modernize and renovate its terminal facility at Sand Island, Honolulu, and is progressing on the second phase.
 As part of this program, Matson completed the installation of three new 65 long-ton capacity gantry cranes, upgraded and renovated three existing cranes, demolished four outdated cranes, and installed upgrades to the electrical infrastructure at the terminal.
 In addition, Matson completed the installation, energization and transition to a new redundant main switchgear.
-Additional projects for the second phase relate to improvements to its existing backup power generators, installation of new above ground fuel storage tanks and other upgrades at the terminal, and are expected to be completed within the next three years.
+Additional projects for the second phase relate to improvements to its existing backup power generators and other terminal upgrades, which are expected to be completed within the next two years.

-The third phase represents a broader and long-term terminal expansion program at the Sand Island terminal facility.
-Matson expects to expand into Pier 51A and portions of Pier 51B after Pasha Hawaii ("Pasha") relocates to the newly constructed Kapalama container terminal ("KCT") facility in 2025.
-From 2024 to 2025, Matson expects to perform surveying, planning and design work in preparation for this expansion.
+The third phase represents a broader and long-term expansion program at the Sand Island terminal facility.
+Matson expects to expand into Pier 51A and portions of Pier 51B after Pasha Hawaii ("Pasha") relocates to, and is operational at, the Kapalama Container Terminal ("KCT") facility in late 2025 or early 2026.
+Matson is currently performing surveying, planning and design work in preparation for this expansion.